brillout/wildcard-api/docs/readme.template.md

 <br/>

-## What is Wildcard
+## What is Telefunc

-Wildcard is a JavaScript library to create an API between your Node.js backend and your browser frontend.
+Telefunc is a JavaScript library to create an API between your Node.js backend and your browser frontend.

-With Wildcard,
+With Telefunc,
 creating an API endpoint is as easy as creating a JavaScript function.

 ~~~js